ciceromsjr/myfinancesplugin/README.md

 ```

 **Be careful about how much transactions you send to MF.
-This process is done using BroadcastReceiver and although it is carried out in background using ```goAsync()```, the time to execute any task inside a BroadcastReceiver is limited and it gets harder in Android Oreo.
+This process is done using BroadcastReceiver and although it is carried out in background using ```goAsync()```, the time to execute any task inside a BroadcastReceiver is limited and it gets harder on Android Oreo.
 See the [Android Documentation](https://developer.android.com/reference/android/content/BroadcastReceiver.html#goAsync()) about it.**

 GETTING THE REQUEST RESULT
 -----